Royston conveyancing FAQs

 The official UK base rate is currently set at 0.75% (Feb 2019).
 A proactive conveyancing solicitor in Royston might even save you a few mortgage payments on your old rate.

-Our conveyancing team are on the panel for all major lenders, so whether you are you are moving to a 100% mortgage with the Nationwide Building Society or to a repayment mortgage with the Skipton Building Society, our remortgage specialists can help.
+Conveyancing solicitors on the panel for all major lenders - so whether you are you are moving to a 100% mortgage with the Nationwide Building Society or to a repayment mortgage with the Skipton Building Society, our remortgage specialists can help.